 Practice placement partners and people who use services participate in the delivery of the course within the classroom and in simulated practice learning and clinical skills learning activities.
 Peer Enhanced e-Placements are supported by practice placement partners and people, their families and carers, allowing the integration of their perspectives into simulated practice learning experiences.
 This provides a depth of learning for students that ensures the learning activities they undertake are situated within the experiences of the people they will be working collaboratively with.
 Modules include scheduled time for people who use services to share their lived experience within learning activities.
-Students also learn from, and with, people through initiatives such as the 'Baked Bean Company' ( a theatre company led by people who use services in practice as part of the practice assessment process.
+Students also learn from, and with, people through initiatives such as the 'Baked Bean Company' (a theatre company led by people with learning disabilities) and the 'Recovery College'.
+Students also receive feedback from people who use services in practice as part of the practice assessment process.